manikantaswamytulimelli/hadoop-ansible-deployment/README.md

-# hadoop-ansible-deployment
-It is like a external ansible configuration file which is useful for the users to install and configure hadoop
 # hadoop-ansible

 1. ansible.cfg :- This file is useful to setup the required things for the ansible in the configuration file like setting up the python enviornment